 Within the enclosure, include plants such as lettuce and strawberry, and lay stones in such a manner that they form a walkway.

-5. Two-Storeyed Enclosure
+5. Two-storeyed tortoise Enclosure

 Materials | Substrate, clay pot, food and water bowl, lamp, plants, grass, ramp, etc. |